Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Introduction

+To tackle these challenges, we propose ssFDANet, a unified framework that disentangles liveness and domain representations while enabling OOD liveness feature augmentation and unseen-domain synthesis under a strict one-class training regime, as illustrated in Fig.~\ref{fig:idea}.
+Based on the assumptions in the problem setting, ssFDANet extracts domain features that remain consistent across regional patches while isolating liveness features using within-image facial patch relationships.
+To compensate for the absence of spoof data, ssFDANet further synthesizes pseudo spoof representations through an OOD liveness feature augmentation~\cite{huang2023towards} and a memory-bank-assisted mining strategy, which enables broader latent space exploration and improves coverage of unseen spoof variations.
+In addition, to further improve generalization to unseen domains, ssFDANet introduces an adversarial domain learning strategy that augments domain features with plausible real-world characteristics.
+Together, these components form a unified framework that reduces feature entanglement, alleviates the lack of spoof data, and improves cross-domain robustness for one-class FAS.

-The main contributions of this work are fourfold.
-First, we propose an Unsupervised Feature Disentanglement and Augmentation Network (\textbf{UFDANet}) to address the domain sensitivity and limited generalizability of one-class FAS models.
-By disentangling liveness and domain features from live images in an unsupervised manner, UFDANet effectively reduces feature entanglement, allowing the model to learn more domain-invariant representations.
-Second, to overcome the challenge posed by the absence of spoof data in one-class settings, we design an out-of-distribution (OOD) liveness feature augmentation scheme that synthesizes diverse spoof-like features deviating from the live class.
-This enhances the representability and discriminability of liveness features within a one-class framework.
-Third, to improve generalization to unseen domains, we introduce a reliable domain feature augmentation module that generates synthetic domain features with realistic real-world characteristics, thereby expanding the model’s capacity beyond the training domains.
-Finally, we conduct extensive evaluations on eight public face anti-spoofing datasets.
-The experimental results from both intra-domain and cross-domain testing demonstrate that \textbf{UFDANet} not only outperforms previous one-class FAS methods across most evaluation protocols but also achieves competitive performance when compared to state-of-the-art two-class FAS methods.
+\textbf{Technical Contribution.} \\ The main contributions of this work are fourfold.
+First, we propose ssFDANet, a unified framework for one-class face anti-spoofing that jointly integrates self-supervised feature disentanglement, OOD liveness feature augmentation, and reliable domain feature augmentation under a strict one-class training regime.
+Second, we design an OOD liveness feature augmentation and mining mechanism that synthesizes diverse pseudo-spoof representations, enhancing the representability and discriminability of liveness features within a one-class framework.
+Third, we introduce a reliable domain feature augmentation module that synthesizes unseen domain features with realistic real-world characteristics, improving the model’s generalizability beyond the training domains.
+Finally, extensive experiments on eight public FAS datasets demonstrate that ssFDANet consistently outperforms prior one-class methods and achieves performance comparable to state-of-the-art two-class FAS approaches under both intra-domain and cross-domain protocols.